Risperwangui/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3.Write a function that adds a new node at the end of a listint_t list 4.Write a function that frees a listint_t list.
 5. Write a function that frees a listint_t list.
+6.Write a function that deletes the head node of a listint_t linked list.